-This easy/introductory training program is intended for runners who are looking to run their first half-marathon.

-It assumes that the runner is not injured or has a recent past injury, has a solid running base and can run about four miles at any pace without walking or stopping.
-This program consists of Mile Runs, Min Runs and Cross Training or Rest Days.
-It is a 12 week program.
-This program uses four active running days with one full rest day and two cross training or an additional rest day depending on the user's preference.
-If the runner feels they need to get more running time in, the Cross/Rest day can be substituted with a low mileage Mile Run of not more than three to four miles.
+This easy/introductory training program is intended for runners who are looking for an introduction to the 10K race.
+It assumes that the runner is not injured or has a recent past injury, has a solid running base and can run about three miles at any pace without walking or stopping.
+This program consists of Mile Runs, Min (Minute) Runs and Cross Training and/or Rest Days.
+It is a 10 week program.
+This program uses four active running days with one full rest day and two cross training or additional rest days depending on the user's preference.
+If the runner feels they need to get more running time in, the Cross/Rest day can be substituted with a low mileage Mile Run of not more than two to three miles.
 An explanation of the above running types can be found below.